arya-shahi/Strings/README.md

 ### Algorithm 2: Reverse a String

--Take a string str.
+Take a string str.

--Initialize an empty string reversed.
+Set an empty string reversed.

--Append the character to reversed.
+Append the character to reversed.

--reversed contains str in reverse order.
--Print or return the reversed string.
+Print or return the reversed string.

--End Program.
+End Program.

 ### Algorithm 3: Check if a String is a Palindrome

--Take a string str.
--Set start index to 0.
+Set start index to 0.
 -Set end index to length of str - 1.
 -If str[start] is not equal to str[end]:
 -The string is not a palindrome.
 Return false and exit.